Employee of the Month Nomination Form (UK)

 The nominator information section captures the name and role of the person submitting the nomination.
 Knowing who submitted the nomination enables the HR team to follow up if clarification is needed and to assess any potential bias or conflict of interest — for example, where a manager is nominating their own direct report in circumstances that might advantage them.

 The nominee information section must capture the full name, job title, and department of the employee being nominated.
-This ensures that the selection panel can identify the nominee unambiguously and understand their role within the organisation, which is relevant to assessing whether their performance was truly exceptional for their level and function.
+This confirms that the selection panel can identify the nominee unambiguously and understand their role within the organisation, which is relevant to assessing whether their performance was truly exceptional for their level and function.

 The nomination period section specifies the month and year for which the nomination is being made.
 Recognition programmes are most effective when they recognise recent, specific performance rather than general impressions formed over a long period.
-Tying the nomination to a defined period ensures that the recognition is timely and relevant.
+Tying the nomination to a defined period confirms that the recognition is timely and relevant.

 The achievements section is the most important part of the form.
 It should capture specific, concrete examples of what the nominee did, when they did it, and what the outcome was.
 Strong nominations include quantified results (e.g. increased sales by 15%, resolved 20 escalated complaints, reduced processing time by two hours per day), specific dates, and a clear description of why the performance was exceptional rather than merely satisfactory.

 The reason for nomination section asks the nominator to explain in broader terms why the employee deserves recognition — connecting their specific achievements to the organisation's values, objectives, or culture.
-This helps the selection panel make a holistic assessment that goes beyond raw performance metrics.
+This helps the selection panel make a complete assessment that goes beyond raw performance metrics.

 The nominator's declaration confirms that the information provided is accurate and based on direct knowledge, which discourages nominations based on hearsay or personal relationships rather than genuine performance evidence.
 The HR or selection panel section provides space to record the outcome of the selection process, creating a complete audit trail that can be referred to in the event of any challenge or grievance.